Skip to content

 Napoleon was unusually short

 Napoleon Bonaparte was not unusually short for his era.
-His recorded height at autopsy was approximately 5 feet 6 or 7 inches in modern measurement, which was average or above average for a 19th-century Frenchman.
-The myth was largely created and spread by British caricaturists during the Napoleonic Wars.
+His recorded height at autopsy was approximately 5 feet 6 or 7 inches by modern measurement, which was average or slightly above average for a 19th-century Frenchman.
+The exaggerated short-Napoleon myth was largely created and spread by British political caricaturists during the Napoleonic Wars.

 What we know